AmeenNoor/IOTechSystems/README.md

 Open Eclipse and create a new Java project.

-Copy the provided Java code and paste it into a new class in the project.
+Copy the provided Java code in Exercise02_ Solution Folder and paste it into a new class in the project.

 Add the following dependencies to your project: